 A good few of these are mythological subjects.
 “Saint Joan” may have been suggested by Shaw’s play of the same name, which premiered three years prior.
 “Rima”, from 1933, has an interesting title, as it’s the name of the main character of W H Hudson’s 1904 novel, Green Mansions, which David Lindsay also admired.
 “Ballet Fantasy”, from 1935, was mentioned in a couple of newspaper reviews of the exhibition, so although I can’t find a picture of it, we do at least have a description of it.
 According to The Stage, it was of “a nude figure, dancing with carefully pointed toes, in purple-blue light among mysterious pillars”; The West Sussex Gazette says this painting demonstrates Barnes’s “control of tone and decorative imagination.”

-Barnes seems to have taught life-drawing, modelling, and painting at the Sutton and Cheam School of Art and Craft from 1934 to 1940.
+Barnes taught life-drawing, modelling, and painting at the Sutton and Cheam School of Art and Craft from 1934 to 1940, and although this was part-time he seems to have become head of painting there.
 This school (whose name has changed throughout the years) was at the Throwley Road, less than a mile from where Barnes was living, as recorded in the 1939 Register, on the Bridgeford Road.
-By this point he had married the 21-year-old Joy D H Shead (the marriage taking place in 1938).
-The couple had two sons, Robin (in 1940) and Jason (in 1942).
+By this point he had married the 20-year-old Joy Dennington Harvey Shead (the marriage taking place in 1938).
+The couple had two sons, Robin (in 1940) and Jasen (in 1942).

 It’s from this point I’m less sure what happens.
 Obviously the Second World War began, and Robert would have been eligible to serve, though whether he did or not, I don’t know.

 In the 1950s, he drifted away from art, though he had a painting, “Jean”, in the 1953 Royal Academy Exhibition.
-At this point he was living in Bridgnorth in Shropshore (where his mother died in 1962, leaving her effects to “Robert Henry Barnes, draughtsman”).
-His friendship with Peter Llewelyn Rhodes (1918–2014), a GP in the area, resulted in a number of plays and musicals written by the pair (Rhodes providing the storylines and Barnes the music).
-Sometime after this, Barnes returned to art, and moved for a while to Japan, marrying a younger Japanese woman, Akiko.
+At this point he was living in Bridgnorth in Shropshire (where his mother died in 1962, leaving her effects to “Robert Henry Barnes, draughtsman”), where he worked for an engineering firm.
+His friendship with Peter Llewelyn Rhodes (1918–2014), a GP in the area, resulted in a number of plays and musicals written by the pair, Rhodes providing the storylines and Barnes the music.
+(One such piece, “Etheria, a musical play in two acts”, was registered in the US Library of Congress Catalogue of Copyright Entries for 1955.)
+When he was 65, Barnes moved for a while to Japan, marrying a younger Japanese woman, Akiko.
 (Thanks to Tim Rhodes for this information, and for providing the image of Barnes’s portrait of Peter Llewelyn Rhodes.)
+This also marked his return to painting, and, according to his (brief) Daily Telegraph obituary, in Japan “his visionary paintings were received with enthusiasm”.

 In the early 1980s, he lived at least for a time in the Essex village of Little Maplestead.
 He died, not in 1988 as J B Pick says, but on his 90th birthday, in 1989, in Hinchingbrooke Hospital, Huntingdon.